deskavaenkelt/EcUtbildningDevOps/Databases in Linux/Assignment 2/README.md

 3. How did you solve parts 2 and 3 in MongoDB? (you do not need to make a complete solution, but describe in a rough way how you had done)
     - I solved it.
+    - I did insert the location data into an already existing document.
+    - `db.bank_accounts.find({ location: { country: "SE" } })`
 4. What information do you need to be able to log in to someone else's database?
+    - Ip-address
+    - Port
+    - Username
+    - Password
 5. Why would you like to use a database?
+    - If you would likt to search on data
+    - To handle custumers, and their historical purchases
+    - And so on...
 6. Mention some other places / situations in addition to databases that CRUD is used
+    - In a game where you create/delete a characters who can level up and so on
+    - File handling
+    - Updates to your Operating System